-Please note that if a project was submitted co-located with another project, it will continue to be deemed co-located after any change of Approved Vendors.
+Please note that if a project was submitted co-located with another project, it will continue to be deemed co-located after any change of Approved Vendors, including if the projects are on different REC Contracts.
 As a result, any co-located pricing or array layout requirements will still apply after a potential change of Approved Vendor.
 The transferred project, if community solar, could, if applicable, be newly considered co-located after being taken by the Transferee AV.
-The co-located pricing provision will only be applicable if the Illinois Commerce Commission's approval of the second project is within one year or less of the Commission's approval of the first project has not yet received Commission approval at the time of the second project's approval, then the co-located pricing provision will apply.
+The co-located pricing provision will only be applicable if the Illinois Commerce Commission's approval of the second project is within one year or less of the Commission's approval of the first project.
+If the first project has not yet received Commission approval at the time of the second project's approval, then the co-located pricing provision will apply.